-The following table and accompanying biographies set forth certain information concerning each of ICON plc's directors, officers and other key employees as of December 31, 2005.
+The following table and accompanying biographies set forth certain information concerning each of ICON plc's directors, officers and other key employees as of December 31, 2006.

-Name Age Position Dr. John Climax (1) 53 Chairman of the Board Peter Gray (1) 51 Chief Executive Officer, Director Ciaran Murray 43 Chief Financial Officer Sean Leech (1) 35 Executive Vice President Corporate and Organization Development Dr. Ronan Lambe (1) 66 Director Thomas Lynch (2)(3)(4) 49 Director Edward Roberts (2)(3)(4) 71 Director Shuji Higuchi 65 Director Dr. Bruce Given (2)(3)(4) 51 Director William Taaffe 57 President Corporate Development Dr. John Hubbard 49 President and Chief Operating Officer, ICON Clinical Research - U.S. Dr. Peter Sowood 52 President of ICON Clinical Research - Europe Robert Scott-Edwards 52 President of ICON Laboratories Dr. Dan Weng 43 President of ICON Clinical Research - Rest of World Dr. Thomas Frey 53 President Strategic Drug Development Josephine Coyle 48 Vice President for Corporate Quality Assurance
+Name Age Position Dr. John Climax (1)(5) 54 Executive Chairman of the Board, Director Peter Gray (1)(5) 52 Chief Executive Officer, Director Ciaran Murray (1)(5) 44 Chief Financial Officer Sean Leech (1) 36 Executive Vice President Commercial and Organization Development Dr. Ronan Lambe (5) 67 Director Thomas Lynch (2)(3)(4) 50 Director Edward Roberts (2)(3)(4) 72 Director Shuji Higuchi 66 Director Dr. Bruce Given (2)(3)(4) 52 Director William Taaffe 58 President Corporate Development Dr. John Hubbard 50 President and Chief Operating Officer, ICON Clinical Research - U.S. Dr. Peter Sowood 53 President of ICON Clinical Research - Europe Robert Scott-Edwards 53 President of ICON Laboratories Dr. Dan Weng 44 President of ICON Clinical Research - Rest of World Dr. Thomas Frey 54 President Strategic Drug Development Josephine Coyle 49 Vice President for Corporate Quality Assurance Malcolm Burgess 55 Chief Operating Officer, U.S. Operations Alan Morgan 42 Vice President, Process Development

-- (1) Executive Officer of the Company.
+(1) Executive Officer of the Company.

-- (2) Member of Compensation Committee.
+(2) Member of Compensation Committee.

-- (3) Member of Audit Committee.
+(3) Member of Audit Committee.

-- (4) Member of Nomination Committee.
+(4) Member of Nomination Committee.

+(5) Member of Executive Committee.

 Dr. John Climax, one of the Company's co-founders, has served as a director of the Company and its subsidiaries since June 1990.
-Dr. Climax served as Chief Executive Officer from June 1990 to October 2002 and was appointed Chairman of the Board in November 2002.
-Dr. Climax has over 20 years of experience in the contract research industry in both Europe and the United States.
+Dr. Climax served as Chief Executive Officer from June 1990 to October 2002 and was appointed Executive Chairman of the Board in November 2002.
+Dr. Climax has over 21 years of experience in the contract research industry in both Europe and the United States.
 Dr. Climax received his primary degree in pharmacy in 1977 from the University of Singapore, his masters in applied pharmacology in 1979 from the University of Wales and his PhD. in pharmacology from the National University of Ireland in 1982.

 Peter Gray has served as the Chief Executive Officer of ICON and its subsidiaries since November 2002.
 He served as the Group Chief Operating Officer of ICON and its subsidiaries from June 2001, and was Chief Financial Officer from June 1997 to June 2001.
 He has been a director of the Company since June 1997.
-Mr. Gray has over 14 years experience in the pharmaceutical services industry and has also worked in the engineering and food sectors.
+Mr. Gray has over 16 years experience in the pharmaceutical services industry and has also worked in the engineering and food sectors.
 Mr. Gray received a degree in Law from Trinity College Dublin in 1977 and became a chartered accountant in 1980.

 Ciaran Murray was appointed as Chief Financial Officer of ICON and its subsidiaries in October 2005.
-Mr. Murray developed his experience in senior financial positions in the technology and food sectors in such companies as Kraft food and Novell.
-Prior to joining ICON, Mr. Murray served as the CFO of Codec Systems a Technology company headquartered in Ireland from 1999 to 2005.
+Mr. Murray developed his experience in senior financial positions in the technology and food sectors, in such companies as Kraft foods and Novell.
+Prior to joining ICON, Mr. Murray served as the CFO of Codec Systems from 1999 to 2005, a technology company headquartered in Ireland.
 Mr. Murray is a business graduate of University College Dublin.
-He trained as a Chartered Accountant with PricewaterhouseCoopers and is a fellow of the Institute of Chartered Accountants in Ireland.
+He trained as a chartered accountant with PricewaterhouseCoopers and is a Fellow of the Institute of Chartered Accountants in Ireland.